leocadiotine/Dumbledroid/README.md

 ##Current version
 1.0 (20130227).
 Download the binary here: [dumbledroid-1.0.jar](https://dl.dropbox.com/u/5135185/blog/dumbledroid-1.0.jar).

+*Eclipse plugin*: install it using the update site: [http://leocad.io/dumbledroidplugin/](http://leocad.io/dumbledroidplugin/).
+Refer to instruction on how to install Eclipse plugins [here](https://github.com/leocadiotine/Dumbledroid/wiki/Installing_Eclipse_plugin).

 ##Purpose
 Dumbledroid is a framework that enables integration between an Android app and a RESTful server using magic. ~~Actually, it's not real magic.
 I'm kidding.~~